scala-exercises/exercises-cats/README.md

 # Scala Exercises - Cats library
 ------------------------

-This repository hosts a content library for the [Scala Exercises](https://www.scala-exercises.org/) platform, that includes interactive exercises related to the [Cats library](https://github.com/typelevel/cats) by Typelevel.
+This repository hosts a content library for the [Scala Exercises](https://www.scala-exercises.org/) platform that includes interactive exercises related to the [Cats library](https://github.com/typelevel/cats) by Typelevel.

-## About Scala exercises
+## About Scala Exercises

-"Scala Exercises" brings exercises for the Stdlib, Cats, Shapeless and many other great libraries for Scala to your browser.
-Offering hundreds of solvable exercises organized into several categories covering the basics of the Scala language and its most important libraries.
+"Scala Exercises" brings exercises for the Stdlib, Cats, Shapeless, and many other great libraries for Scala to your browser.
+It offers hundreds of solvable exercises organized into several categories covering the basics of the Scala language and its most important libraries.

 Scala Exercises is available at [scala-exercises.org](https://scala-exercises.org).